tdilauro/Simplified-wiki/AuthenticationSetup.md

 Libraries most commonly authenticate patrons against an Integrated Library System (ILS).
 The Library Simplified circulation manager integrates with a few ILS systems through custom APIs, and with many more through the SIP2 protocol.

-A library may support multiple authentication techniques.
+A library may support multiple authentication techniques to authenticate disjoint sets of patrons.
 For example, the Open Ebooks collection authenticates patrons through both First Book and Clever.
+Some patrons authenticate with a First Book credential; others through their Clever account.
 Currently, a circulation manager can be configured to support one HTTP Basic Auth mechanism and any number of OAuth mechanisms.

 To connect your circulation manager to one or more authentication sources, define a `policies["authentication"]` section in your configuration file.